pei-chen1208/CRAFT-Reimplementation/README.md

 ## Train for your own data:
 - Put the training img and its ground truth in the "icdar2015" folder
 - Put the testing img and its ground truth ing the "test" folder
 - Change the path in basenet/vgg16_bn.py file:
 -> `(/data/CRAFT-pytorch/vgg16_bn-6c64b313.pth -> /your_path/vgg16_bn-6c64b313.pth).You can download the model here.`[baidu](https://pan.baidu.com/s/1_h5qdwYQAToDi_BB5Eg3vg)||[google](https://drive.google.com/open?id=1ZtvGpFQrbmEisB_GhmZb8UQOtvqY_-tW)

-- change the path in trainic15data.py file:
+- Change the path in trainic15data.py file:
 -> `(1、/data/CRAFT-pytorch/SynthText -> /your_path/SynthText)`
 -> `(2、/data/CRAFT-pytorch/real_weights -> /your_path/real_weights)`
 -> `(3、/data/CRAFT-pytorch/1-7.pth -> /your_path/your_pre-trained_model_name)`